RichmondPhysics/131/StudentGuideModule1/pgfplots_graphs/readme.txt

 If this is done using a handful of presets, it will generally enforce stylistic consistency, while still allowing customization as necessary.

-As of July 31, 2019, this directory contains both a working file of the presets and definitions, lab_graph_definitions.tex (which would eventually be read by the labmanual_formatting_commands.tex file), and also a standalone document, lab_graph_examples.tex, which contains several examples of how the presets and some other options can be used to create various graphs and axes for the manual.
+As of August 21, 2019, this directory contains both a working file of the presets and definitions, lab_graph_definitions.tex (which would eventually be read by the labmanual_formatting_commands.tex file), and also a standalone document, lab_graph_examples.tex, which contains several examples of how the presets and some other options can be used to create various graphs and axes for the manual.
+It also contains a user manual (tex and pdf) with brief descriptions of the eight different styles and short-cuts I've defined.

 In the lab_graph_examples file, I've shown how to use a bunch of different preset styles and options that I have created for convenience.
 But the way